Data and reporting

 This dashboard shows how tenders for products and services compare with those of other agencies.
 You can find out, for example, about responses to tenders and time taken to award.

-The data for this report is based on information agencies supply provide via GETS.
+The data for this report is based on information agencies provide via GETS.

 Information might be missing when a tender is registered or completed.
-Where possible, we’ve made an assumption about any missing information or have excluded it.
+Where possible, we’ve made calculated assumptions about any missing information, otherwise it has been excluded.

 Information presented in this tool should not be used to consolidate financial data.